 When we arrived, we started by reaching the Belvedere, from where we could admire the view on the city.
 The Mount Royal Chalet provides free bathrooms and a warmer place to stop at and have a hot drink.

 Then we had a walk all around the Mount, watching people cross-country skiing and enjoying the snow all around us.
+We didn’t do it but you can ride electric fat tire bikes on Mount Royal and that seems like a pretty cool thing to do!

 Visit Old Town Montreal